TimofeyDE/DomainScrubber/README.md

 # DomainScrubber

 ## Introduction
-This script is designed to update news content entries in a database by removing specific domain references from the news content.
+This script is designed to update the content entries in a database by removing specific domain references from the content.
 It reads a list of domains from a CSV file and processes each domain by updating the relevant records in the database to ensure that the content does not contain links to these domains.

 ## Table of Contents